How to Get Top Google Visibility in ANY City!

 3 – Headings should have ‘H1’ tags, subheadings ‘H2’ tags etc.

 4 – Headings and subheading should have a primary keyword, but use it in a way that makes sense of the heading.

 5 – Try to keep the number of links in the body of your content to as few as possible.
 Too many looks suspicious, and you don’t want people leaving your site via a link when they’re only part way through an article.

 6 – Incomplete, or ‘under construction’ sites don’t tend to get ranked, and, people who do visit them are unlikely to remember to come back when the site is ‘complete’.

-9 – When you’re ready to launch your site to the world submit it to: Google, Bing, Yahoo, ASK.com and MSN; don’t wait for them to ‘find’ you, you don’t have that much time on your hands.
+9 – When you’re ready to launch your site to the world, use the free tools that Google & Bing/Yahoo offer to submit brand new sites.
+Don’t wait for them to ‘find’ you, you don’t have that much time on your hands.

 11 – Don’t make your titles too long, you want the whole thing to show in the search engines.
 Watch the above short training on how to write title and description tags.

 12 – Create an XML sitemap to makes sure the search engine spiders can find their way around your site.